 See Google’s documentation for Publishing Private Apps.

 Upload a web app to the Google Play Store and have it available in the Esper Console.
-Locate the Private Apps sections in Apps > Play Store and then navigate to the side bar and select Private Apps.
+Locate the Private Apps sections in Apps > Play Store, navigate to the sidebar, and select Private Apps.

 See Google’s documentation for Creating Web Apps.